haowu97/netlify/content/posts/Courses21-23/FINM8007/SpecialTopic1_ChineseRenminbiMarkets.en.md

 **Practice** (PRACTICE QUESTIONS FOR SPECIAL TOPICS) Discuss the relationship between the Chinese Renminbi (RMB) spot and nondeliverable forward (NDF) markets based on the findings in the article entitled “Public information arrival, price discovery, and dynamic correlations in the Chinese Renminbi markets” by Ho et al. (2018).

-According to Ho et al. (2018), the Chinese RMB spot and NDF markets have evolved with the following key developments in the past twenty years: one, the RMB has transitioned to a managed floating system since July 2005; two, the offshore NDF market has grown rapidly since its inception in the 1990s; and three, restrictions on using the RMB have gradually eased to promote its increased use regionally and internationally.
+**Solution**: According to Ho et al. (2018), the Chinese RMB spot and NDF markets have evolved with the following key developments in the past twenty years: one, the RMB has transitioned to a managed floating system since July 2005; two, the offshore NDF market has grown rapidly since its inception in the 1990s; and three, restrictions on using the RMB have gradually eased to promote its increased use regionally and internationally.
 Despite these developments, RMB trading in the spot market still remains largely separate from the offshore NDF market due to capital controls.

 **Nonetheless**, based on empirical analysis, Ho et al. (2018) suggest that the offshore NDF market is closely related to the spot market in the following ways: